 - Castor oil for scalp health (my recipes!)

+There are various reasons for the dry scalp problem.
 The scalp, just like the rest of our skin, is made up of the dermis and epidermis layers.
-Like the skin on our face or body, the skin on our scalp is also sensitive to the heat, cold, wind, etc. Our scalps need just as much care as the rest of us!
-Perhaps we don’t pay as much attention to our scalps as we do other parts of our skin because for most of us, our scalps our hidden under hair.
-Nonetheless, scalps need lots of love even if they don’t like being the center of attention. 😉
+Like the skin on our face or body, the skin on our scalp is sensitive to the heat, cold, wind, etc. Our scalps need just as much care as the rest of us!
+Perhaps we don’t pay as much attention to our scalps as we do other parts of our skin.
+Nonetheless, scalps need lots of love even if they don’t like being the center of attention.

 Scalps get can dry just like our elbows, face, knees, etc. Just because they’re hidden most of the time, doesn’t mean they are invincible from developing minor (to major) irritations or infections, like the rest of our skin.